neos/neos-development-collection/TYPO3.Neos/Documentation/GettingStarted/YourFirstPlugin.rst

   include: resource://Sarkosh.CdCollection/Private/TypoScripts/Library/Plugin.ts2

-Now log in to your Phoenix backend (remove the TYPO3 Flow routes again now), and you should be able to add your plugin just like any other content element.
+Now log in to your Neos backend (remove the TYPO3 Flow routes again now), and you should be able to add your plugin just like any other content element.